Posted under Car Lights & Glass

 11. Malfunction Indicator Light (MIL)

 The Malfunction Indicator Light (MIL) — also known as the engine warning light or Check Engine Light (CEL) — alerts you to potential problems or malfunctions in the vehicle's engine, emissions system, or other critical components.
-These possible issues can be anything from a loose gas cap to a major engine misfire, but when the MIL comes on, check if it’s steady or blinking.
+These possible issues can be anything from a loose gas cap to a major engine misfire, but when the MIL comes on, check if the light is illuminated steadily or blinking.
 A steady MIL means that the issue is usually not an emergency but should be attended to at your earliest convenience.
 On the other hand, a blinking MIL may indicate a serious engine problem that requires immediate attention.

 12. Supplemental Restraint System (SRS) warning light